mtazzari/galario/docs/index.rst

 ..
 Here we do not aim to summarize the vast literature about Radio Interferometry, but we refer the interested reader to the `Synthesis Imaging in Radio Astronomy II <http://aspbooks.org/a/volumes/table_of_contents/180>`_ book.

 |galario| is actively developed on `GitHub <https://github.com/mtazzari/galario/>`_
-and has already been employed in :doc:`these published studies <studies>`.
+and has already been employed in :doc:`these publications <publications>`.

 .. note:: The Python and C++ bindings of |galario| can be installed easily via `conda <https://conda.io>`_: